Key Takeaways

 Authentication that is Continuous and Dynamic: Instead of being a one-time occurrence, authentication is a continuous cycle of threat assessment, verification, and risk adaption.

-Microsegmentation, data-centric security, and AI-driven automation are all combined in zero trust data protection to provide a proactive, robust defense against online attacks.
+Microsegmentation, data-centric security, and AI-driven automation are combined in zero-trust data protection to provide a proactive and robust defense against online attacks.

 Implementing Zero Trust in Seven Steps

-Zero trust data protection is a continuous process that improves cybersecurity by getting rid of implicit trust rather than a one-time solution.
-As a technical guide, businesses can use established frameworks like NIST, CISA, DISA, or NCSC rather than creating the wheel from scratch.
+Zero-trust data protection is a continuous process that improves cybersecurity by getting rid of implicit trust rather than being a one-time solution.
+As a technical guide, businesses can use established frameworks like NIST, CISA, DISA, or NCSC rather than re-inventing the wheel from scratch.
 Zero trust should be introduced gradually so that partners, staff, and IT teams can adjust and the transition goes smoothly.
-It is crucial to have open lines of communication with stakeholders in order to address issues and make sure security solutions can develop with the company and changing threats.
+It is crucial to have open lines of communication with stakeholders in order to address issues and ensure security solutions can develop with the company and changing threats.

 Determine and Set Your Asset Priorities